Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

-With a no-bake gluten-free graham cracker crust, old-fashioned chocolate mousse, and honey-sweetened real whipped cream, this 7-ingredient No-Bake Chocolate Mousse Pie is one of the most delicious desserts to ever come out of my kitchen!
+With a no-bake gluten-free graham cracker crust, old-fashioned chocolate mousse, and honey-sweetened real whipped cream, this 7-ingredient Old Fashioned Chocolate Mousse Pie is one of the most delicious desserts to ever come out of my kitchen!

 - Chocolate Mousse Filled – unlike many other chocolate pies, this one is filled with a decadent, dreamy chocolate mousse that is pretty darn simple to throw together!